 As one would imagine with a match based entirely on escaping one’s father, Julia found herself unsatisfied.

 She was only seventeen, young and beautiful, with a handful of admirers despite her married status.
 When one remarked that marrying Peter was a huge mistake, and that if she’d only married him instead they could have gone off together and had much more fun (and perhaps still could if she wasn’t married anymore), she decided he was correct.

 But what to do about her uninspiring husband, a well-to-do farmer who was genuinely liked by everyone in the district?
 If you’ve learned anything about Julia by this point, I’m sure you can guess what she decided.

 Simple.
 You have him murdered.

-But don’t do it yourself.
-Needle and whine and coax your weak-willed brother into doing it for you.
+But she didn’t do it herself.
+She needled and whined and coaxed her weak-willed brother into doing it for her.